Sher Mamazulunov

 Sher Mamazulunov (born May 17, 1995) is an Uzbek kickboxer, currently competing in the middleweight division of Fair Fight.

-He is ranked as the fourth best middleweight in the world by Combat Press as of September 2022, and fourth best by Beyond Kick as of October 2022.
+He is ranked as the fourth best middleweight in the world by Combat Press as of September 2022, and fourth best by Beyond Kickboxing as of October 2022.

 Kickboxing career

 Mamazulonov fought Fotis Gkionis in the quarterfinals of the 2019 Tatneft 80kg tournament, held on August 24, 2019.
 He won the fight by an extra round decision.

 Mamazulunov was scheduled to face Islam Murtazaev Wu Lin Feng 2019: WLF China vs Russia on September 20, 2019, in an WLF-Orion cross-promotional event.
 Murtazaev won the fight by decision.
 The bout was later awarded "Fight of the Year" honors at the 2019 "The Orion Awards".

 Mamazulunov faced Musa Sultaev in the semifinals of the 2019 Tatneft 80kg tournament, held on October 4, 2019.
 Sultaev won the bout by an extra round decision.

 Mamazulunov was scheduled to face Maksim Zaplitniy at WKF 5 Fighting Championship on February 24, 2020.
 He won the fight by unanimous decision.

 Mamazulunov was scheduled to face Dmitry Valent at Fair Fight XIII on November 28, 2020.
 The fight went into an extra round, after which Mamazulunov was awarded the decision.
 The decision was seen as controversial, and was met with criticism online by a number of fans.

-Mamazulunov was scheduled to fight Nikita Shostak in the co-main event of Fair Fight XIV on March 6, 2021.
+Mamazulunov was scheduled to fight Mikita Shostak in the co-main event of Fair Fight XIV on March 6, 2021.
 He won the fight by unanimous decision.

 Mamazulunov was scheduled to face Evgeny Volchek at Fair Fight XV on August 28, 2021.
 He won the fight by split decision.

 Mamazulunov was booked to face Sergey Ponomarev at Fair Fight XVI on February 12, 2022.
 After total domination of Sher Mamazulunov during the fight, decision was made to opponent favor.
 The decision resulted in massive dissatisfaction of the fans, and on February 17, the Fair Fight promotion announced that after considering the fight by independent judges, the fight was declared invalid and the judges serving the fight аrе suspended from Fair Fight tournaments.